CQCL/pytket-docs/manual/manual_compiler.rst

 quantum unitary operation a `classical map` if it sends every computational basis state to a computational basis state, possibly composed with a diagonal operator.
 For example, X, Y, Z, Rz, CX, CY, CZ and Sycamore are classical maps, but Rx, Ry and H are not.
+Check the
+`documentation of gate types <https://cqcl.github.io/pytket/build/html/optype.html>`_ to see which gates have unitaries that make them amenable to optimisation.

 When a classical map is followed by a measurement of all its qubits, and those qubits are then discarded, it can be replaced by a purely classical operation